telerik/winforms-docs/pageview/navigation-view/getting-started.md

 In this tutorial you are going to create a simple RadPageView by using the __NavigationView__.

-1. Create a new WinForms application using the standard template and drag RadPageView on your form.
-Dock it for Fill and add some pages by selection the pages collection in the Properties window.
+1. Create a new WinForms application using the [standard template]({%slug winforms/visual-studio-templates%}) and drag RadPageView on your form.
+Set its __Dock__ property to *Fill* and add some pages by selecting the pages collection in the Properties window.

     ![](images/pageview-navigation-view-getting-started001.png)

-2. Change the test and set an image to each page.
+2. Change the text and set an image to each page.
 The layout should look like this:

     ![](images/pageview-navigation-view-getting-started002.png)